mdn/translated-content-de/files/de/web/css/list-style-type/index.md

   list-style-type: upper-alpha;
 }

-/* oder nutzen Sie die Abkürzung "list-style": */ ol.shortcut {
+/* or use the shortcut "list-style": */ ol.shortcut {
   list-style: upper-alpha;
 }